Frequently asked questions.

 -

-No. My work is about connection, healing, and embodiment—not performance or gratification.
+My work is about connection, healing, and embodiment—not performance or gratification.
 While sessions may include erotic energy, everything is guided by consent, presence, and clear boundaries.

 About Sessions